top of page

 25 years of Experience

-a passionate, personal design practice based in the heart of Falmouth.
-I love creating unique spaces that bring people together and leave a lasting impression.
+Mär Studio is a personal design practice based in the heart of Falmouth.
+I work closely with clients to create thoughtful, distinctive spaces that bring people together and stand the test of time.

 Dipl.-Ing.
 Michael Hormann

-His work spans from small extensions, attic conversions, garages, to listed building restorations, new builds, conversions, and all kind of adaptation of both residential and commercial spaces.
+His work ranges from small extensions, attic conversions, and garages to listed building restorations, new builds, conversions, and the adaptation of both residential and commercial spaces.

-In the Falmouth area, he has been involved in projects such as Jubilee Warehouse, Devoran Old School, Kimberley Park Bandstand, Prislow Woods Boardwalk, and numerous residential extensions and layout reconfigurations.
+In the Falmouth area, he has been involved in projects such as Jubilee Warehouse, Devoran Old School, Kimberley Park Bandstand, Prislow Woods Boardwalk, as well as numerous residential extensions and internal reconfigurations.

-In his early career he started as a technician in civil engineering in Germany — working on bridges, roads, re-naturalisation and drainage systems — which was the foundation to study architecture with an engineering degree in Germany.
+Michael began his career as a technician in civil engineering in Germany, working on bridges, roads, renaturalisation schemes, drainage systems, and infrastructure projects.
+This technical foundation led to his architectural education and engineering degree in Germany.

 IMG_1471.jpeg